wso2/docs-ei/en/streaming-integrator/docs/setup/installing-si-using-docker.md

-# Installing Stream Processor Using Docker
+# Installing Streaming Integrator Using Docker

-!!! tip

 Before you begin: